“Skragrott is the self-styled Loonking, the master of all

 Now with Skraggs last spell, cast Hand of Gork on an Webspinner Shaman, behide the gap in your endless spells.

 Cast Arachnacauldron from the teleported Webspinner Shaman.

-You’ll now have a much easier charge and be able to fight the unit you’ve engaged, without being able to be attacked yourself, thanks to the 3 endless spells in your enemies way.
+You’ll now have a much easier charge and be able to fight the unit you’ve engaged, their attacks back will be heavily mitigated by the Endless spells on either side.
 Happy days.

 Keep farming those Command Points and make the rest of your Grots much more fighty with the Loon Bosses nifty Command Ability, Keep them staying around when outside of the Bad Moonz baleful stare or keep your boyz running as swiftly as poss/ more reliable charges.

 All those Command Points will help you throughout your games.

 I really rate this plucky little upstart.
 At 220pt I think he’s a great addition to any Gloomspite Gitz force and will likely get more out of his points cost.

 Here’s a sample list with our most noble of Grot Lieges, other than the normal Grot spam that’s seen a lot of play..

 Please do pop up a like or leave a comment on how you get the most out of the Loonking, it would be much appreciated.